-A contribution refers to any gift of money to a party or to an independent candidate, any service rendered or goods furnished free of charge, for political purposes.
+A contribution refers to any donation of money to a party or to an independent candidate, any service rendered or goods furnished free of charge, for political purposes.
 Any money, goods or service furnished by the candidate himself in view of his election is also considered a contribution.

 The contributor must sign, on the contribution receipt, a declaration stating that his contribution is made out of his own property, voluntarily, without compensation or consideration and that it cannot be reimbursed in any way.
 In addition, the name of the employer of the contributor is now required on the contribution receipt.

 Legal persons (companies, unions, etc.) are strictly forbidden from making contributions.

 When an offence is committed with respect to the provisions related to contributions, legal proceedings may be instituted and may lead to harsh penalties that can take the following forms:

 Contributions of over $100 must be made by means of a cheque, other payment order signed by the elector, a credit card or a transfer of funds to an account held by the official representative.
 For a contribution made by credit card or transfer of funds, the elector must sign a form produced by the official representative.